 Carpet is most appropriate for areas such as bedrooms and living rooms, where less dirt gets tracked in and nothing is likely to be spilled on it.
 Polypropylene carpets can also work in outdoor spaces such as enclosed porches.

 Carpeting varies widely in price from $2 to $12 per square foot.
 HGTV says to add an extra $0.50 to $2 per square foot to the price for padding and installation.
+As this cost guide from Fixr shows, carpet is usually less expensive than traditional hardwood flooring.

 Ways to Save on Flooring